 Parent’s response: Hey, Matt, how’s your new job going?

 In the last two examples, it can feel very awkward to completely ignore someone’s statement, but the good thing is that parents often interrupt conversations when their children are involved.
 It’s good if you can blow the conversation in a totally different direction to take the focus off your child’s body.
-You and your child are never required to discuss his or her body size with anyone, no matter how awkward it feels.
+You and your child are never required to discuss their body size with anyone, no matter how awkward it feels.

 Take some time as a family to review how the party was for everyone involved.
 Did things go smoothly?
 Do you think the party was a positive event for your child who has an eating disorder?
 Is there anything you could do in the future to make parties better/easier for all of you?